skip navigation

 How to report

-Committees can receive contributions from partnerships under certain circumstances.
-The partnership contribution counts against the contribution limits for both the partnership and the individual partners.
+Committees can receive contributions from partnerships and limited liability companies (LLCs) under certain circumstances.
+A permissible partnership or LLC contribution counts against the contribution limits for both the partnership or LLC and the individual partners or members.

-Committees report information about the partnership and the individual partners making up the contribution.
+Committees report information about the partnership or LLC and the individual partners or members making up the contribution.

 Reporting on candidate forms

-House and Senate committees report contributions from partnerships on Form 3, Schedule A, supporting Line 11(a)(i).
-Information about the individual partners is itemized on Line 11(a)(i) using memo entries.
+House and Senate committees report contributions from partnerships and LLCs on Form 3, Schedule A, supporting Line 11(a)(i).
+Information about the individual partners or members is itemized on Line 11(a)(i) using memo entries.
+If no individual partners or members exceed the itemization threshold, include a note in the description field.
+For federally permissible LLC contributions, include a description indicating the committee verified that the contribution is from federally permissible sources.

 For example, First Ladies Partnership gives $2,000 to the committee.
 Abigail Adams and Dolley Madison each own half of the partnership, so the committee discloses $1,000 coming from Abigail and $1,000 coming from Dolley.

-In this example, the First Ladies Partnership and its required itemized information is disclosed first on Line 11(a)(i).
-The note to “see partnership attribution below” tells the public to expect information about the partners.
+In this example, the First Ladies Partnership and its required itemized information is disclosed first on Schedule A, Line 11(a)(i).
+The note to “see partnership attribution below” tells the public to expect information about the partners or members.

-The individual partners, Abigail Adams and Dolley Madison, are disclosed as memo items connected to the partnership.
+The individual partners, Abigail Adams and Dolley Madison, are disclosed as memo entries connected to the partnership.
 The amount field only shows their portion of the partnership's contribution.
-These memo items include all of the required itemization information and a helpful note that connects the partners to the main partnership entry.
+These memo entries include all of the required itemization information and a helpful note that connects the partners or members to the main partnership entry.

 Reporting with FECFile

-Enter the partnership contribution on Line 11(a)(i).
-Right click on the entry and click “split transaction” to create the memo items for the individual partners.
+Enter the partnership or LLC contribution on Line 11(a)(i).
+Right click on the entry and click “Transaction Split” to create the memo entries for the individual partners or members.